dscheerens/tslint-rules/docs/rules.md

 An optional argument can be specified to control the value of the following settings:

-* `groupByModuleScope` - Checks whether imports from the same module scope are grouped together. _Defaults to `true`._
+* `groupThirdPartyModules` - Checks whether import statements for the same third party are grouped together.
+  _Defaults to `true`._
 * `firstVsThirdPartyOrder` - Checks whether third party modules are placed before or after first party modules.
-  Valid options are either `third-party-modules-first` or `third-party-modules-last`. _Disabled by default._
+  Valid options are either `third-party-modules-first` or `third-party-modules-last`.
+  _Disabled by default._

 **Option examples:**